 If you’re here because you’re asking yourself this question, you’re in the right place!
 This website was built to help residents find the answer.
-I asked myself the same question in early 2021 and took about three months to conclude that quitting residency was the right move for me.
-There weren’t many helpful resources online, so I created this site to provide the guidance that I wish I had.
+I asked myself the same question a few years ago and took about three months to conclude that quitting residency was the right move for me.
+There weren’t many resources online that addressed this specific question, so I created this site to provide the guidance that I wish I had back then.
 I’m sure you’ll quickly detect the theme here, but I’d like to summarize it for you:

 It is okay to consider quitting residency.
 You are not alone.
 People have done this before you and will continue to do it after you.